 Time zone: Use local and UTC (e.g., 2:00 p.m.
 ET/18:00 UTC-05).
 Use ET (Eastern time) all year instead of EST or EDT.
 Use the same for CT (Central time) and PT (Pacific time).
 Use periods and lowercase letters in a.m. and p.m.
 Use colons in both local time and UTC.

-To easily convert local time to UTC, use a time conversion calculator.
-(Click MX if using worldtimebuddy.com.)
+To easily convert local time to UTC, use a time conversion calculator like World Time Buddy.
+(Click MX as seen in the screenshot below to get an accurate conversion.)
 Be sure to select the appropriate date, as daylight savings affects time conversion.

 When referencing to US currency, include a “US” in front of the dollar sign (e.g., US$25).
 Do not include decimal point and cents if the number of cents is 0.